pegasus-isi/Soybean-Workflow/README.md

 Note that the Git repository does not include the software required for the jobs.
 For now, grab the software tarball from http://www.isi.edu/~rynge/soybean/software.tar.gz .
-Untar it in the woprkflow directory.
+Untar it in the top level directory.

+The workflow is controlled by several configuration files:

+inputs-ref.txt - should contain only one URL, and that would be for the reference genome to use.

+chromosomes.txt - a list of chromsomes to process.
+This should be the same format as the reference genome.
+One way to generate this list is: cat reference.fa | grep '^>' | grep -v -i scaffold

+inputs-fastq.txt - a list of URLs for the fastq files to process.
+Depending on the settings in conf/main.conf, the list can be either single-end or pair-end.
+In either case, put one URL on each line.

+conf/main.conf - this one contains general properties such as input formats and filters.

-The workflow is controlled by a configuration file named ~/.soybean-workflow.conf .
-Create the file with this content:
+~/.soybean-workflow.conf - Create the file with this content:

 ```
 # local refers to the submit host.
 Specify paths to a directory